benoitballester/Pol2Atlas/README.md

 ## Usage

-The usage instructions for the project can be found in the `USAGE.md` file in the repository.
+The usage instructions for the project can be found in the `USAGE.md` file in the repository[@remap2022].

 ## Data